12 Different Types of Malaysian Laksa to Eat in Malaysia

-Nyonya Melaka Laksa represents one of the Peranakan (Straits Born Chinese) recipes and traditions with influences of Malay and Chinese culture.
+Nyonya Melaka Laksa represents one of the Peranakan (Straits Born Chinese) recipes and traditions with Malay and Chinese cultural influences.

-The laksa has a rich coconut milk gravy base, cooked with chicken bones and prawn shells.
+The laksa has a creamy coconut milk gravy base, cooked with chicken bones and prawn shells.

 The curry soup is neither too thick nor too diluted, teeming with cockles, spongy fried tofu balls, fish cake, julienned cucumber.

-Notable differences between would be the hard-boiled eggs or quails eggs, julienned cucumber and finely sliced Daun Kesum (Polygonum) garnish on the Nyonya Laksa, replacing Curry Laksa’s si ham (blood cockles).
+Notable differences would be the hard-boiled eggs or quails eggs, julienned cucumber, and finely sliced Daun Kesum (Polygonum) garnish on the Nyonya Laksa, replacing Curry Laksa’s si ham (blood cockles).

-The sambal is also no ordinary condiment; just a dollop can enhance the savory flavors of this soupy bowl of goodness.
+The sambal is also no common condiment; just a dollop can enhance this soupy bowl of goodness’s savory flavors.

 5. Sarawak Laksa (Complex 20 Ingredients)